-Operating an indermodal full-service terminal in one of the world’s largest integrated chemical-industry complexes is quite a challenge.
+Operating an intermodal full-service terminal in one of the world’s largest integrated chemical-industry complexes is quite a challenge.
 Managers in Ludwigshafen are banking on the advantages offered by artificial intelligence to overcome the present limits to their capacity.

-Push the button
+Push the Button

 TOS with TLO

 KTL’s terminal operating system (TOS) has an element called the “train load optimizer” (TLO).
 It provides the system with a great degree of flexibility – which is needed, as yard space at KTL is limited.
 Under each of the seven cranes is a seemingly endless series of bulk and boxes, containers stacked alongside the rails three high and in rows of two to six units – many of them containing chemicals or hazardous goods.
 To keep terminal operations safe as well as profitable, space must be used as efficiently as possible.

 Kai Rauprich, KTL’s deputy operations manager, points out that “today, we just push a button, and Inform’s train load optimizer generates an optimized plan, plus an optimized sequence of move jobs for terminal tractors and cranes.”
 Rauprich also believes that “Inform’s yard optimizer is the perfect tool for us to achieve this.”